 Gugu Nonjinge is an external communications and advocacy professional with extensive experience in the social policy sector.
 Her areas of interest are gender justice and climate justice.
 As an NDP2030 ambassador, her personal work through her foundation is focused on the holistic development of the African girl child and active inclusion of the youth demographic at all levels of governance.
 She also works to shine a gendered lens on climate change mitigation policies on the African continent.
 Gugu has been recognised by the British High Commission in South Africa as a woman leading on climate change activism ahead of COP26.
 She has also received awards such as the Social Cohesion and Civil Society Main Award by the National Youth Development Agency, and recognition as a MaSisulu Woman of Fortitude by the Department of Energy for her work on gender justice.

-Jasmina Brankovic is a transitional justice researcher and practitioner.
-She is a Senior Researcher with the Centre for the Study of Violence and Reconciliation and the Associate Editor of the International Journal of Transitional Justice.
+Dr. Jasmina Brankovic is the Senior Research Specialist at the Centre for the Study of Violence and Reconciliation and the Acting co-Editor-in-Chief of the International Journal of Transitional Justice.
 With a focus on participatory methods, she conducts research on inequality and socioeconomic transformation, climate justice, gender in conflict, and civil society strategies for social change in transitional contexts.
-She is co-author of Violence, Inequality and Transformation: Apartheid Survivors on South Africa's Ongoing Transition (2020) and The Global Climate Regime and Transitional Justice (2018) and co-editor of Advocating Transitional Justice in Africa: The Role of Civil Society (2018).
+Jasmina is co-author of Violence, Inequality and Transformation: Apartheid Survivors on South Africa's Ongoing Transition (2020) and The Global Climate Regime and Transitional Justice (2018) and co-editor of Advocating Transitional Justice in Africa: The Role of Civil Society (2018).
+She has a PhD in Political Science from the University of Marburg.

 Prof. Malose Langa is an Associate Professor and Senior Lecturer in the School of Community and Human Development, Department of Psychology, at the University of Witwatersrand and Senior Research Associate at the Centre for the Study of Violence and Recompilation.
 His research interests include risk-taking behaviours among the youth and their role in politics, the Community Work Programme, substance abuse and addiction, the trauma of collective violence and the psychology of men (masculinity) in post-apartheid South Africa.
 He has published book chapters and journal articles on violence and other topics on masculinities.
 He is the author of "Becoming Men: Black Masculinities in a South African Township" (2020).